redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD2-structure-of-unit-tests.markdown

 If you are asking high quality questions and check your own tests you have more confidence in your unit tests and they are going forward as regression tests too.

-The reader is invited to let the test pass.
+The interested reader is invited to let the test pass.

-When you are looking at our test suite now, there is a little code smell.
+When you are looking at your test suite now, there is a little code smell.
 You find here a so called message chain.
 Thats when you're navigating through a relationship to one object to the next object in the chain.
-In this case we have unencapsulated this list in our assertion.
+In this case you have unencapsulated this list in your assertion.
 Your client code knows that it's a collection and thats a little messy.
 We like encapsulation and are big fans of it.
 So lets encapsulate this-> extract a method of it and call it contains() and move it to the Library class.
 Rerun your tests as soon as your refactoring.